zerospiel/docs/docs/admin/kof/kof-using.md

 ### Single Sign-On

-Port forwarding described above is a quick solution.
+Port forwarding, as described above, is a quick solution.

 Single Single-On provides better experience.
 If you want to enable it, please apply this advanced guide: [SSO for Grafana](https://github.com/k0rdent/kof/blob/main/docs/dex-sso.md).